anandhu2231/classification_of_blockchain_attack/README.md

 ###

-<p align="left">Security testing in Networks helps in identifying potential network vulnerabilities, such as loopholes in data transfer protocols or peer discovery mechanisms, that an attacker might exploit.
-By identifying and mitigating security vulnerabilities, the risk of financial loss due to fraud, theft, or other malicious activities is significantly reduced.<br><br>- Stress Testing - evaluating the network's capacity to manage heavy traffic or loads.<br><br>- Node Security Assessments - testing each network node's security separately.</p>
+Security testing in Networks helps in identifying potential network vulnerabilities, such as loopholes in data transfer protocols or peer discovery mechanisms, that an attacker might exploit.
+By identifying and mitigating security vulnerabilities, the risk of financial loss due to fraud, theft, or other malicious activities is significantly reduced.
+ * Stress Testing - evaluating the network's capacity to manage heavy traffic or loads.
+ * Node Security Assessments - testing each network node's security separately.

 ###